AndrewSushi/CS315/3/README.md

 ## 2 - Edge Relaxation
 ```
-relax(u, v, pq)
+relax(u, v)
+    if max(u.dist, W[u, v]) < v.dist:
-    minCapacity[v] = max(minCapacity[u], W[u, v])
+        v.dist = max(u.dist, W[u, v])
-    if minCapacity[v] < minCapacity[u]:
-        minCapacity[u] = minCapacity[v]
+        v.prev = u
-        pq.add(v)
+        if v not in pq:
+            pq.insert((v.dist), v)
+        else:
+            pq.update((v.dist), v)
 ```
-To solve this problem using edge relaxation, we can use a modified version of Dijktra's Algorithm.
-We can create a minimum capacity array and set them all to infinity except for the first city which we will set to 0.
-This is because there is no gas needed to travel to that city since we are starting in the city.
-We will also maintain a priority queue of cities to be visites, which will initially contain only the start node.
+To solve this problem using edge relaxation, we can use a modified version of the edge relaxation in Dijktra's Algorithm.
+We can create a priority queue of cities to be visited, which will initially contain only the start node.
 At each iteration, we remove the node with the minimum gas-tank from the priority queue.
-For each neighboring city of the dequeued city 'u', calculate the gas capacity required to travel from u to v as the maximum of the gas tank capacity of u and the weight of the edge.
-Where minCapacity is the array of gas tank capacity and W is the weights from city u to city v.
+For each neighboring city of the dequeued city 'u', calculate the gas capacity required to travel from u to v as the maximum of the gas tank capacity of u and the weight of the edge from u to v.
+Where u.dist represents the distance that has the smallest max capacity from the source city and W is the weights from city u to city v.
 The reason why we have to take the max is to ensure that the tank is big enough to travel all of the distance.
 We then update the priority queue with the city v repeating this process until the priority queue is empty.
+If city v is not in the priority queue, enqueue it into the queue, if not, update the priority.

 ## 3 - Reliability Path
 ```